Please note that we’re currently checking/updating this article. You’ll be able to enjoy its fresh & new version very soon! 😉

 First of all, just know that it is possible to run an automatic installation of WordPress (also called a one-click installation), if your hosting provider provides it.

-It is primarily intended for beginners and it’s indeed really simple.
+It is primarily intended for beginners and is indeed really simple.

 So why bother with a manual installation?
 Well, it is recommended for three main reasons:

 - Sometimes, web hosting providers install things in addition to WordPress.

 - Manually, you remain in control of the configuration and will have more customization options.

 - Automatic installations do not always support the latest version of WordPress.
 If this is the case, you will need to update immediately after installing.
 Remember this: it is very important to keep your site up to date, especially for security reasons.

 Before going into detail, let's list together the ingredients needed to install WordPress on any web hosting provider.

 Forget sugar, salt and pepper.
 To oil all this, you're going to need: